Azure-Samples/iot-edge-opc-plc/README.md

 ### Prerequisites

-The implementation is based on .NET Core so it is cross-platform and the recommended hosting environment is docker.
+The implementation is based on .NET Core so it is cross-platform and the recommended hosting environment is Docker.

 ### Installation